criteo/Spark-RSVD/README.md

                                            config.partitionWidthInBlocks)

 val RsvdResults(leftSingularVectors, singularValues, rightSingularVectors) =
-  RSVD.run(inputToDecompose, config, sc)
+  RSVD.run(matrixToDecompose, config, sc)

 //print the top 100 (embeddingDim=100) singular values in decreasing order: println(singularValues.toString())

-//fetch the left-singular vectors to driver, which will be a 100 Millions x 100 matrix.
+//fetch the left-singular vectors to driver, which will be a 200K x 100 matrix.
 //this is available because we set config.computeLeftSingularVectors = true val leftSingularOnDriver = leftSingularVectors.get.toLocalMatrix

-//fetch the right-singular vectors to driver, which will be a 100 Millions x 100 matrix.
+//fetch the right-singular vectors to driver, which will be a 200K x 100 matrix.
 //this is available because we set config.computeRightSingularVectors = true val rightSingularOnDriver = rightSingularVectors.get.toLocalMatrix
 ```